nadinenijssen/Github_5AUA0_Project_G12T1/README.md

 > Yifu Zhang, Chunyu Wang, Xinggang Wang, Wenjun Zeng, Wenyu Liu,
 > *arXiv technical report ([arXiv 2004.01888](http://arxiv.org/abs/2004.01888))*

-### Download their pretrained and baseline models
+### Download their pretrained and baseline model
-Follow their instructions for downloading the models and put them in the structure they explain.
+Follow their instructions for downloading the model and put them in the structure they explain.

-For pretrained models get:
+For pretrained model get:
-- DLA-34 COCO pretrained model
 - HRNetV2 ImageNet pretrained model

-And for baseline models get:
+And for baseline model get:
-- DLA-34
 - HRNetV2_W18

+## Data

+## Results